raganwald-deprecated/homoiconic/2012/09/actually-YOU-dont-understand-lexical-scope.md

 iAmNotAParameter = 'fubar'
 ```

 Bold.
-Simple.
+Simple to write.
 And different than JavaScript.
 In JavaScript, it might be a global variable, it might be something local that has been hoisted to the nearest function.
-You need to look around and see if you can find a `var` declaration to know what it is.
+You need to look around and see if you can find a `var` declaration or a parameter to know what it is.

-In CoffeeScript, there are no `var` declarations, so the CoffeeScript funny rule is that it is hoisted to the highest function level of use in the current file.
+In CoffeeScript, there are no `var` declarations, so in CoffeeScript you have to look around to see if you can find a parameter declaration.
+If not, the CoffeeScript funny rule is that it is hoisted to the highest function level of use in the current file.
 If you write this:

 ```coffeescript
 # file starts